AxelArango/Evidence-of-widespread-sympatry-as-a-diversification-driver-for-Emberizoidea-Aves-Passeriformes-/README.md

 File description:
-Data: This folder contains the core files used for this study
+Data: This folder contains the core files used for this study:

 	- BAMM-MMC_taxonomy.csv: Clements et al., (2019) taxonomic classification for all the species used in this study
 	- breeding_phylip_k8.txt: presence and absence file in PHYLIP format, obtained using the phyloregion method, used for the ancestral area reconstruction of the Emberizoidea superfamily.
 	- Breeding-phylogeny_MCC.tre: Barker et al., (2015) Maximum clade credibility phylogeny.